Companion Planting Guide: Sow Easy

 8. Carrots

 Friends: Carrots are heat sensitive, which is why they go well with tomato plants that can provide them a bit of shade.
 Tomatoes are also known to produce solanine, which is a natural insecticide that targets pests affecting carrot plants.
 Tomatoes benefit from carrots, too.
 Carrots aerate the soil around the roots of the tomato plants, allowing more air and water to reach the roots.
-Leeks and carrots are also good companions since leeks repel carrot flies and carrots repel leek moths and onion flies.
+Leeks and carrots are also good companion plants since leeks repel carrot flies and carrots repel leek moths and onion flies.
 Rosemary, sage, and chive also help repel carrot flies.

 Foes: Coriander and dill, as they both produce compounds that can harm carrot plants, and parsnips suffer from the same diseases and pests as carrots, so keep them apart to minimize a potential infestation.